Zinbo/software-dev-repository/content/posts/Architecture/index.md

 - SSL Termination - Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations.
 - Session persistence - Issue cookies and route a specific client's requests to same instance if the web apps do not keep track of sessions.

-To protect against failures, it's common to set up multiple load balancers, either in active-apssive or active-active mode.
+To protect against failures, it's common to set up multiple load balancers, either in active-passive or active-active mode.

-Can route traffic vased on various metrics.
+Can route traffic based on various metrics.

-Nginx is best for serving static content - can have node server dynamic content, and get nginx to serve static.
+Nginx is best for serving static content - can have node server serve dynamic content, and get nginx to serve static.
 Can then also use nginx as a reverse proxy.

 Load balancers can route traffic based on various metrics, including:
 - Random